Key Takeaways

 An estimated 30 million Americans suffer from alcohol use disorder, commonly known as alcoholism, each year.
 Of those, roughly 4% will suffer from some form of alcohol-induced psychosis, making it a serious public health concern.

 One of the causes of alcohol-induced psychosis is alcohol withdrawal.
 As the brain tries to adjust to the absence of alcohol, it can result in a hyperactive state, possibly leading to hallucinations and other psychotic symptoms.
+Heavy alcohol consumption and high alcohol intake are significant risk factors for developing alcohol-induced psychosis.

 Alcohol-induced psychosis also seems linked to mental illness.
 According to a July 2022 article from the National Library of Medicine, 37% of those with alcohol-related psychosis have a diagnosed mental health disorder.
+Alcohol-induced psychosis is considered a secondary psychosis, as it arises due to alcohol use or withdrawal.

 Other causes of AIP include neurotransmitter and nutritional deficiencies associated with alcoholism, which can lead to brain damage.